Kyeongbin-Tom/calisol23-ionic-conductivity/README.md

 ![Parity Plot](images/parity_plot_all_models.png)

-This chart compares actual vs predicted ionic conductivity across all models.
+This scatter plot visualizes the agreement between actual and predicted values for each model.
 XGBoost and SVR perform particularly well with low scatter.